 Amanda Price-McGregor

-Amanda is Managing Director and owner of consulting firm Green Light Planning Solutions.
-She has some 25 years’ experience in strategic and land use planning, infrastructure planning, policy development, community engagement and project delivery.
+Amanda is Managing Director and owner of urban planning and development advisory firm Green Light Planning Solutions.
+She has more than 25 years’ experience in land use planning, strategic planning, development approvals, infrastructure planning, project management, community engagement and project delivery.

-Amanda has widespread experience across an array of portfolio areas as part of her urban and regional planning work, including tourism infrastructure, roads and transport, policy and planning, education and retail planning, housing and land development, building and construction in South Australia and nationally.
+Amanda has widespread experience across an array of portfolio areas as part of her urban and regional planning work, including housing and land development, tourism and hospitality, infrastructure planning, retail, recreation and sport and education in the building and construction industry in South Australia and nationally.

-Amanda has considerable expertise in high level consulting, project planning, portfolio policy-making and project implementation.
-She is a strong and passionate advocate for her home State of South Australia and, in particular, its diverse regional areas and their communities.
+Amanda has considerable expertise in high level consulting, strategic thinking and planning, project planning, portfolio policy-making and project implementation.

 Robert Rust